Kathleen is a professional freelance writer and blogger with over a decade of experience writing professionally.

 All of Sugimoto's series have a distinct theme and similar attributes.
-Mainly using an 8x10 large format camera, Hiroshi Sugimoto specializes in a type of photography called "slow shutter speed" photography.
+Mainly using an 8x10 large format camera, he specializes in a type of photography called "slow shutter speed" photography.

 Sugimoto's Signature Photographic Style

 Sugimoto has said that he draws much of his inspiration from sculpture artist Marcel Duchamp - famous for his sculpture of a urinal in the 1950s.
-Duchamp's art dealt heavily with the Dadist movement of art.
-Sugimoto's works are a unique combination of the Dadist movement as well as the Surrealist movement.
+Duchamp's art dealt heavily with the Dadaist movement of art.
+Sugimoto's works are a unique combination of the Dadaist and Surrealist movements.